Widicus-Weaver-Group/Collette-Sarver-Dissertation-Supplementary-Files/README.md

-The baseline corrected fits datacubes used in data analysis are available upon request due to the size of the files.
+The continuum corrected fits datacubes used in data analysis are available upon request due to the size of the files.
 Please email slww@chem.wisc.edu for more information.